mkorangestripe/linux/linux-notes/python-management.md

-conda env list                                       # list installed envs conda list --revisions                               # list changes to the current env conda create -n env3.10.12 python=3.10.12            # create the env in default location conda env create -p envs/py3.10.12 -f py3.10.12.yml  # create the env in envs/ and using the yml config conda env remove -n env3.10.12                       # remove the env
+conda env list                                       # list installed envs conda list --revisions                               # list changes to the current env

+conda create -n env3.10.12 python=3.10.12            # create the env in default location conda env create -p envs/py3.10.12 -f py3.10.12.yml  # create the env in envs/ and using the yml config conda create -p envs/mntproj_py3.12.7 python=3.12.7  # create the env in envs/ with the version of Python

+conda env update --file mntproj_py3.12.7.yaml        # install packages in yaml file

+conda env remove -n env3.10.12                       # remove the env

 conda init bash      # configure the shell for anaconda